Sam Andrew: Music career

 Andrew and original bandmate James Gurley played searing psychedelic guitar.
 In February 1997, Guitar Player magazine listed Andrew's and Gurley's work on "Summertime" as one of the top ten psychedelic solos in music history.
 On September 11, 2001, Andrew was to be presented with a High Times magazine Lifetime Achievement award.
 That day his flight to New York City was canceled, and he received the award the next year.

-In December 1968, Andrew and Joplin left Big Brother and the Holding Company to form the Kozmic Blues Band.
+In December 1968, Andrew and Joplin, following a concert tour that they were legally obligated to finish, both left Big Brother and the Holding Company to form the Kozmic Blues Band.
 After about nine months and one album, I Got Dem Ol' Kozmic Blues Again Mama!, Andrew returned to Big Brother.

-After Big Brother stopped performing in 1972, he moved to New York City, where he studied harmony and counterpoint at the New School for Social Research and composition at Mannes School of Music.
+After Big Brother stopped performing in 1972, Sam Andrew moved to New York City, where he studied harmony and counterpoint at the New School for Social Research and composition at Mannes School of Music.
 He also scored several films in the US and Canada, wrote two string quartets and a symphony.
 He remained in New York City for eight years before returning to San Francisco, where he began playing clarinet and saxophone.
 Big Brother and the Holding Company reunited in 1987.

 During the 1990s, in addition to touring with Big Brother, Andrew was involved with his solo project, The Sam Andrew Band.
 It toured across North America, and the spoken word quartet Theatre of Light, that besides Andrew, featured The Vagabond Poet, Tony Seldin, keyboardist Tom Constanten and harpist-pianist Elise Piliwale.
 He also played several dates with the band Moby Grape and more recently with the band the Former Members featuring Greg Douglass, Roy Blumenfeld, David Bennett Cohen and Bruce Barthol.

 On October 16, 1992, Andrew made a personal appearance at the Pike St. Cinema, playing guitar, singing, and telling tales.

 On February 20, 1993, he performed with a group including Tom McFarland, Fat James and Guitar Slim in Occidental Park, in Seattle.

 Andrew was the music director of the musical Love, Janis, based on the life of Janis Joplin, written and directed by Randal Myler and based on the book by Laura Joplin of the same name.
 He also performed at the 40th Anniversary of Woodstock Concert on August 15, 2009, at Bethel Woods, New York.